 Making your choice

-These are some of the most common, but not the only choices of colour you have available for you when choosing an office uniform.
+These are some of the most common, but not the only choices of colour you have available for you when choosing a uniform.
 By giving careful consideration to not only your own brand, but popular associations with different colours, you will be able to strike the right balance for your team and your customers.